mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 }
 ```

-## Debug Functionality
+## Debugging

-Some debug Functionality values can be get on every component:
+Each Visual Effect component contains the following debug properties:

-* `aliveParticleCount` : return a read-back value of the alive particles in the whole effect.
-Readback of this value happens asynchronously every second, and it does return the value of a previous frame.
+* `aliveParticleCount`: The number of alive particles in the entire effect.<br/>**Note**: The component calculates this value asynchronously every second which means that the result may be the number of alive particles during a frame rendered up to a second before you access this property.
-* `culled` return whether the effect was culled from any camera at the previous frame.
+* `culled`: Indicates whether any Camera culled the effect in the previous frame.